Sponsored by

 SMPP

-SMPP Protocol: API to enable SMS messaging between applications and mobiles.
+SMPP Protocol: Enabling SMS messaging between applications and mobiles.

 Mobile Terminated (MT) SMS with delivery receipt using SMPP